Chengdu Xining Lhasa Chengdu Train Tour

 After sightseeing here, we're heading for Leshan to visitLeshan Giant Buddha, which is the tallest rock Buddha statue in the world and carved out of a cliff by monks in southern Sichuan province during Tang Dynasty (618–907AD).
 Visitors also can get to the footsteps of the Giant Buddha or take a cruise to worship the Buddha from the river.

-Pick up from hotel in Chengdu according to your flight schedule, then transfer to Chengdu Airport for your next destination.
+Pick up from your hotel in Chengdu according to your flight schedule, then transfer to Chengdu Airport for your next destination.